poxrud/aws-bootcamp-cruddur-2023/journal/week1.md

 ![DynamoDB](/assets/dynamodb.png)

 ## Run Postgres Container and ensure it works
-Here is evidence of me running a query on a running DynamoDB container.
+Here is evidence of me connecting to PostgreSQL using Database Explorer
 ![Postgresql](/assets/postgresql.png)